Tikal–Calakmul wars: Background

-In 537 the Ajaws of Bonampak, Lakamtuun, and Calakmul were captured by Yaxchilan.
-Bonampak and Lakamtuun remained under the control of Yaxchilan but in retaliation Calakmul conquered the latter.
+In 537 the Ajaws of Bonampak, El Palma (Lakamtuun), and a vassal of the ruler K'ab' Tuun Hix of Dzibanche were captured by Yaxchilan.
+Bonampak and El Palma remained under the control of Yaxchilan but the capture of a captive from Dzibanche confirms that the Kaanu'l dynasty already had enough power to have a presence in a region as distant as the Usumacinta river.
 This gave the polity a adventagous strategic position with territory in both the east and the west of Tikal.
 In numerical terms, however, Calakmul remained inferior to Tikal: Despite being one of the most prosperous Maya cities, Calakmul housed just about 50,000 people, while its entire kingdom had a population of 200,000.
 In contrast, Tikal was home to almost half a million people.
 Both city states greatly eclipsed other Mayan polities, and have been described as "superpowers" that led rival power blocs.